Oral-Morals/backend-nodejs/README.md

 Step 4

+- Make sure you are on the correct branch.
 - Start server in development mode with `npm run dev`.
 - Work.
 - Add all your work to the staging area with `git add .`.